LiaScript/LiaScript/README.md

 ## Markdown-Syntax

-This section is intended to give a brief overview on the basic Markdown formating elements.
+This section is intended to give a brief overview on the basic Markdown formatting elements.
 The only difference to common Markdown at this point is, that every course has to start with a comment, which defines authors, a language and  a narrator voice, see https://responsivevoice.org for all supported voices.